baconjs/bacon.js/README.md

 `property.and(other)` combines properties with the `&&` operator.

 `property.or(other)` combines properties with the `||` operator.

+`property.startWith(value)` adds an initial "default" value for the Property.
+If the Property doesn't have an initial value of it's own, the given value will be used as the initial value.
+If the property has an initial value of its own, the given value will be ignored.

 Combining multiple streams and properties
 -----------------------------------------